ULHPC/tutorials/advanced/R/README.md

 ### Plotting the benchmark

-result gives us a boxplot graph if you use the base function `base`
+result gives us a boxplot graph if you use the base function `plot`

 ``` r
 plot(m)